 and specialty kids’ clothing companies carry them in stores and online.
 If you have to snip a tag, try snipping it as close to the seam as possible.

 Clothes Without Tricky Fasteners

 Sensory processing issues

 .
 That can make tasks like tying, snapping, buttoning, or zipping clothing difficult—and frustrating.
 Look for Velcro fasteners, and consider pants with drawstrings.
 Drawstrings gather material from across a wider area rather than creating a single pressure point.

 Boxer shorts can be bothersome when they get bunched up.
 Look for briefs instead and choose bathing suits without a netting liner.
 When bra shopping, look for one that fits without slipping down the shoulders—a sports bra or a racerback style may be a safe bet.
 And choose socks that won’t easily slouch or slip down inside shoes.

 Sometimes as part of

-a sensory diet, kids are covered with heavy blankets or wear weighted vests.
+, kids are covered with heavy blankets or wear weighted vests.
 These are sometimes called compression vests.

 If your child takes comfort in that “cocoon” feeling, layers may be the way to go.
 A T-shirt, hooded sweatshirt, and vest might feel better to your child.
 (You can also buy special weighted garments, though they tend to be pricey.)